vacuumlabs/cardano-hw-cli/docs/catalyst-voting-registration-example.md

+# Requirements
+Ledger users: Cardano Ledger app versions 2.3.1 and higher is needed in order to register your vote.
+In order to install app 2.3.1 you need Ledger firmware 2.0.0 or higher.
+Both these updates can be done in Ledger Live > Manager section.
+If you don't see the option to update the firmware to 2.0.0, please re-install Ledger Live.

 # Create catalyst voting keys
 To get private/public voting key you must use another tool, you can use jcli to generate your private/public voting key:
 ```